ocupop/mapbox-locate/src/_sessions/built-with-mapbox-location-dashboards.md

 ---
 layout: session
-title: 'Built with Mapbox: Location Dashboards'
+title: Location Dashboards
 summary: >-
-  Pull together data visualization, styling, and business intelligence tools into a dashboard to see and understand your business.
+  Learn how to pull together data visualization, styling, and business intelligence tools into a dashboard to see and understand your business.
 track: '4'
 timeslot: d2_slot4
 stage: